partly-cloud/aws-intro-course-module-samples/module-6/module-6-1-iam-clickops/README.md

 3. Click the `Create user` button.
 4. Use the following configuration input (leave fields not mentioned to their default values)
     - User name: `demouser`
-5. Skip the follwing steps by clicking `Next` and confirm the user creation by clicking `Create user`.
+5. Skip the following steps by clicking `Next` and confirm the user creation by clicking `Create user`.
 6. Open the created user and navigate to the `Permissions` tab.
 7. Click the `Add permission` > `Create inline policy`
 8. Using the visual policy editor: